Managing your land for nature

 Traditionally, nature conservation has focused on the protection of specific sites, such as nature reserves, where wildlife is abundant and habitats are nearly pristine.
 These places are important wildlife ‘reservoirs’, where plants and animals thrive, and disturbance is kept to a minimum.
 But, if we really want our nature to recover and our ecosystems to provide what we need for survival, we need to look beyond the boundaries of these ‘islands’ of biodiversity.
 Managing, conserving and enhancing the land in between these sites in a wildlife-friendly and sustainable manner is crucial if we are to tackle issues like climate change, food security and biodiversity loss.

 The Chilterns Conservation Board (CCB) is a statutory body, so doesn’t own or manage land itself.
-To ensure we meet our aims to protect and enhance the special qualities of the Chilterns, we work closely with stakeholders, farmers, landowners and managers to reconnect islands of biodiversity and expand habitats across the whole landscape.
+To ensure we meet our aims to protect and enhance the special qualities of the Chilterns National Landscape, we work closely with stakeholders, farmers, landowners and managers to reconnect islands of biodiversity and expand habitats across the whole landscape.
 From town parks to riverside meadows, arable farmland to roadside verges, there are countless opportunities to manage the wider landscape for the benefit of nature.
 Making space for nature and wildlife also benefits us in many ways, such as providing places for recreation, improving mental well-being, offering economic opportunities, and providing natural resources.

 The CCB offers advice and support on how best to look after the landscapes of the Chilterns, while being mindful of the interests of businesses, communities and local people.
 We provide links to other like-minded individuals, as well as organisations, projects and funding.